daniel5151/blog/content/post/automating-ac-nyc.md

 Hopefully you can guess which one I went with 🥰

-> Option 2 certainly is the "jankier" of the two options, given that it relies on a second-order property (target temp) to power the unit on/off.
+> Option 2 certainly is the "jankier" of the two options, given that it relies on a second-order property (target temp) to power the unit on/off... but hey - whatever's easier, right?

->
-> There's a world where I used this project as an excuse to finally buy a 3D printer and dip my feet into the world of more "serious" hardware engineering... but truth be told - I just wanted to solve my problem ASAP, so my smooth-brained software-engineering brain decided to KISS for now.
->
-> I think it was the right call!
+[^2]: The only real diff between these two modes is how fast the dispersion fan runs.
+Empirically, hi-cool _does_ make the room cool a _bit_ faster... at the expense of the fan being extra-loud.
+I usually stick to lo-cool.

+[^3]: This works thanks to a nice property my unit has: when the target temp has been hit, and no more cooling is needed - the unit goes totally silent and inert (until the temp goes back up, and the unit needs to kick back in)

-## The road to V0
+## 🔨 The road to V0

 I was _fairly_ sure this was gonna work, but obviously, the only way to find our was to hack together a proof-of-concept (ideally - with the least number of new purchases as possible).